Healthcare onboarding best practices are the sensible way to stay ahead of what seems like a revolving door in today’s staffing environment.

 2. Talk about the value of an employee’s specific role.

 Sometimes it’s hard for new staff to see how a lower-level role is impacting the organization’s mission.
-To make this connection during onboarding, share quotes or short videos profiling staff members who put their own personality or spin on their work, and who understand how their role contributes to the overall mission.
+Making this connection during onboarding will help you build an immediate relationship with the new hire and improve retention.
+Consider sharing quotes or short videos that profile staff members who put their own personality or spin on their work, and who can share how their role contributes to the overall mission.

 3. Develop a connection with coworkers.

 Increase new hire engagement by scheduling time during meetings for ice-breakers or games that help employees get to know each other better.
 Encourage onboarding leaders to take individual staff members to lunch or coffee.
-This healthcare onboarding best practice shows employees they are valued, and also gives leaders an opportunity to hear from staff.
+This healthcare onboarding best practice shows employees they are valued, gives leaders an opportunity to hear from staff, and helps to decrease staff turnover.

 4. Begin onboarding as soon as the offer is accepted.

-Healthcare is one of the most highly regulated industries, so you need to start the onboarding process immediately, so you’re not paying the new hire to sit in the breakroom their first week.
+Healthcare is one of the most highly regulated industries, so you need to start the onboarding process immediately to prevent paying the new hire to sit in the breakroom their first week.
 Healthcare-specific training is required for every employee, and if you use an online learning management system, you can give them access before their first day.

 5. Make it easy for new hires to get up to speed.